 To find out how to do a self breast exam visit this link.

 What preparation is required?

 No preparation is required for the breast ultrasound test.

 Before the breast ultrasound scan, the sonographer will explain the examination procedure.
 You will be asked to lie on the examination couch and expose your breasts and you may be asked to raise your arm above your head.
 A small amount of ultrasound gel will be placed on your skin and a small ultrasound probe will be used to obtain images of the breast tissue.
 You might see red and blue colours on the screen but this is nothing to worry about and it is what is called colour Doppler ultrasound.
 Once the imaging is completed, the clear ultrasound gel will be wiped off your skin.
 The ultrasound gel does not stain or discolour clothing.

 During and after the breast ultrasound examination our sonographer will explain the findings and an ultrasound report will be issued to take away with you.

-Ultrasound is safe and painless and produces pictures of the inside of the body using sound waves.
-Ultrasound imaging, also called ultrasound scanning, involves the use of a small transducer (probe) and ultrasound gel placed directly on the skin.
+Breast ltrasound is safe and painless and produces pictures of the inside of the body using sound waves.
+It involves the use of a small transducer (probe) and ultrasound gel placed directly on the skin.
 High-frequency sound waves are transmitted from the probe through the gel into the body.
-The transducer collects the sounds that bounce back and the computer uses those sound waves to create an image.
-Ultrasound examinations do not use radiation.
-As ultrasound images are captured in real-time, they can show the structure and movement of the body's internal organs, as well as blood flowing through blood vessels this is what is called colour doppler ultrasound.
+The transducer collects the sounds that bounce back and the computer uses those sound waves to create an internal image of the breast without the need of radiation.

 During a breast ultrasound examination, the sonographer performing the test may use Doppler techniques to evaluate blood flow or lack of flow in any breast mass.
 In some cases, this may provide additional information as to the cause of the mass.